-3.9 Elevators/Escalators
+3.9 Elevators/ Escalators

-The main office floors are serviced by two groups of elevators; Low Rise, seven elevator cars, and High Rise, six elevator cars.
-There is a cross-over floor at the 16th floor between the two groups of elevators.
+The main office floors are serviced by two groups of elevators; Low Rise, five elevator cars, and High Rise, five elevator cars.
+There is a cross-over floor at the 13th floor between the two groups of elevators.
 Cars have a handling capacity of 1,588 kg or 3,500 pounds in both Low Rise and High Rise.
-The Low Rise will travel at 600 f.p.m. and the High Rise at 1,000 f.p.m.